 Interest rates for this card are roughly in line with similar cash-back credit cards.
 There are fees for balance transfers, cash advances, late payments, returned payments and foreign transaction fees.
 New customers get 15 months with 0% APR on purchases and balance transfers which is a standard no-interest offer.
-After that, the variable APR varies based on your creditworthiness.
+After that, the 19.24% - 27.99% (Variable) APR applies.

 Comparing Chase Cards

 Between awarding one-time bonuses, no annual fees, balance transfers and accelerated cash-back rewards, Chase offers high-value credit cards with positive overall ratings.
 Below we compare several popular Chase cards including the Chase Freedom Unlimited, Chase Freedom Flex and the travel points-earning Chase Sapphire Preferred.

 Reminder: The current intro rewards rate promotion increases the value of all rewards by 1.5% (up to $20,000 in purchases) during your first year.
 This means the intro rewards rate ranges from 3% all the way up to 6.5% cash back.

 Comparing the Chase Lineup A Closer Look at Some Top Chase Cards

 Chase Freedom Flex℠